oldzhu/4dotnet/README.md

 # 4dotnet
 The repository is building a Linux arm/arm64 VM in WSL2 so you can play with .NET core debugging on arm/arm64 system as the below without buying a real hardware.

+Two goals of the project:
+1. Lower the gate to play .net core app on Linux arm/arm64.
+2. Provide a "All-In-One" package and a "Full Stack" experience (source code level debugging at every layer, from host-qemu,linux kernel,lldb/gdb,sos,.net core app)

 <img src="armdemo.gif" alt=".net core debugging demo on arm vm" width="1500"/>